ni/nimi-python/docs/nifgen/class.rst

         For example, to configure a waveform with an amplitude of 10.00 V to  range from 0.00 V to +10.00 V, set DC Offset to 5.00 V.
         Units: volts

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].func_dc_offset`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.func_dc_offset`

         The following table lists the characteristics of this property.

             +-----------------------+------------+